dracarys20/cloud/README.md

 Elastic means flexibility not scalability.

-Elastic load balancing distributes traffic accross EC2 instances and control the incoming requests to instances.
+Elastic load balancing distribute's and control the incoming traffic accross multiple EC2 instances in multiple AZ's to acheive greater level of fault tolerance.

-Amazon CloudWatch is to monitor resources and applications running on AWS. collects metrics, log files and sets alarm.
+Amazon CloudWatch is to monitor resources and applications running on AWS. collects metrics, log files and create alarm that send notifications.

 Auto scaling gives you the advantage to resize the instance capacity up or down based on your variable workloads.